Jethet/python-games/pygame_learning/notes.md

   * when moving something in the window, the window has to be refreshed every time by filling it with the background color, for example black: `win.fill((0, 0))`
   * after each event, the window has to be updated: `pygame.display.update()`

+**Framerate**
+The framerate per second (FPS) is how many images you see per second.
+Most action games use 60 FPS: sixty images per second.
+In Pygame the FPS is defined as Clock: `pygame.time.Clock(x)` (where x is the number of FPS)

 **Creating an item or character in a game**
 Attributes are:
 * width